Library

 - National Center on Elder Abuse provides a help hot line and resources for adult protective services.

-- "The Parent Trap" is a BethesdaMagazine.com article by Marilyn Werber Serafini about the "sandwich generation," a growing group of people who care, not only for their children, but for their parents as well.
+"The Parent Trap" is a MoCo 360 Media article by Marilyn Werber Serafini about the "sandwich generation," a growing group of people who care, not only for their children, but for their parents as well.

 - Personal Safety Nets provides a Home Care Quality Check List that will assist you in selecting the best caregiver.